Electromagnetic Environmental Effects (E3) for Space Systems

 Want to run this event on-site?
 Enquire about running this event in-house

-This course virtual course provides 3-days (1-day per week) of focused discussion on understanding the EMI/EMC environment and implementing control measures with a focus on space systems.
+This course virtual course provides 4-days ( sessions scheduled from 9:00 AM to 12:00 PM and 1:00 to 4:00 PM (CT) each day.) of focused discussion on understanding the EMI/EMC environment and implementing control measures with a focus on space systems.

 The material covers causes and effects, control measures and the test and evaluation process.
 The Culprit-Path-Victim triad of Electromagnetic Compatibility (EMC) elements are discussed along with the test and evaluation process.
 The course is presented at the intermediate technical level and assumes that the attendees have a good understanding of basic electronic principles.
 The material includes some basic mathematical formulas, but the emphasis is on the practical aspects of EMC.